DETACH: Cross-domain Learning for Long-Horizon Tasks via Mixture of Disentangled Experts: Experiment

 \textbf{Generalization Rate Definition.} Based on our experimental data, we formally define the Environment Generalization Rate (EGR) and Skill Generalization Rate (SGR) as follows:

 where $S_{Li}, i \in \{1,2,3\}$ represents the success rate of LH tasks, and the testing on LH2 and LH3 involves direct transfer from the LH1 environment training, demonstrating its rationality.
-Similarly, $S_{climb}$ etc. represent the success rates of skills, where \textit{Climb} and \textit{Sit} are generalized from \textit{Follow} and \textit{Carry}; therefore, we define the skill generalization rate using this formula.
+Similarly, $S_{climb}$ etc. represent the success rates of skills, where \textit{Climb} and \textit{Sit} are composed from foundational \textit{Follow} and \textit{Carry} skills; therefore, we define the skill generalization rate using this formula.